simao-ferreira/simao-ferreira.github.io/README.md

-# Personal website
+# Nordic - Personal website

-A Github Page website for personal learning and exploring.
+A Github Page website for personal learning and exploring, color and feel based of nord palette.

 ## Table of contents